Athletics Australia endorses an all-inclusive competition calendar.

 To find out more about classification or to get classified in Athletics,

-contact Cathie Lambert from Athletics Australia, she is very happy to help!
+contact Steve Caddy from Athletics Australia, he is very happy to help!

 Contact Regarding Classification